IBM/unitxt/docs/docs/types_and_serializers.rst

 Adding a Serializer to a Template
 ------------------------------------

-Another option is to set a default serializer for a given template.
-When creating a template, we need to add all the serializers for all the types we want to support.
-For this purpose, we use a multi-type serializer that wraps all the serializers together.
+Another option is to set a default serializer for a given template per field.
 .. code-block:: python

     from unitxt.serializers import (
-        MultiTypeSerializer, ImageSerializer, TableSerializer, DialogSerializer, ListSerializer,
-    )

-    serializer = MultiTypeSerializer(
-        serializers=[
-            ImageSerializer(),
-            TableSerializer(),
-            DialogSerializer(),
-            ListSerializer(),
-        ]
+        DialogSerializer
     )

 Now, we can add them to the template: